 Consider a hypothetical classical computer supporting mental states.
-Let us spread its components throughout our galaxy, or even across more galaxies, by placing each one of them on a separate space station orbiting a different star.
-Suppose we also arrange that the space stations storing these small parts exchange electromagnetic signals across the galaxy, to ensure the flow of information necessary for the functioning of the computer.
+Let us spread its components throughout our galaxy, or even across more galaxies, while taking the necessary measures to still allow it to function.
+Identify its smallest parts and separate them from one another, by placing each one of them on a separate space station orbiting a different star.
+Arrange that the space stations storing these small parts exchange electromagnetic signals across the galaxy, to ensure the flow of information necessary for the functioning of the computer.

-It can be arranged, in principle, that our cosmic computer is fragmented into very small parts, storing or processing the smallest numbers of bits each.
-Two bits on each star should suffice, because any logical gate can be made of two-bit gates, as explained in Reply 9.
+It can be arranged, in principle, that our cosmic computer is fragmented into very small parts, storing or processing at most two bits each.
+There is no need for more than two bits on each star, because any logical gate can be made of two-bit gates, as explained in Reply 8.